IBM Cloud Docs

 Appendix

-Appendix 1: Downloading the IBM MQ on Cloud files
+Appendix 1: Downloading the IBM® MQ as a Service files

 This section describes how to gather the various files that would have been downloaded during the guided tour, but which might have since been lost.